cern-eos/xrootd/src/XrdApps/XrdClJCachePlugin/README.md

 > [!TIP]
 > By default JCache stores the cache journals using the same namespace hierarchy inside the cache directory as the remote path.
 If you set ```flat = 1``` it will store all journals in a flat structure under a directory named after the hex SHA256 value of the remote path.
 This approach creates one directory per cached file under a the JCache directory in a flat structure - use with caution!

+> [!TIP]
+> If you cache from federated storage with a common base path e.g. /store/ you can define this base path and the cache will remove host and prefixes and names start with basepath e.g. instead of foo.bar:1094/grid/site/store/file it will use /store/file instead.
+Since in a federation the source might change mtime is not anymore reliable and you should enable the `async` option as well and assume all the cached data is WORM e.g. never modified after publication in the federation.

 > [!NOTE]
 > The easiest way to verify the plug-in functionning is to run with ```XRD_LOGLEVEL=Info``` since the plug-in will provide
 > some startup information and also print where a file is cached locally once it is attached.